 The last time the festival was held, I had the opportunity to check out the Queenstown Winter Festival and some of the most popular activities.
 In this blog, I’ll review what I did and saw as well as include some useful info!
 This is your complete guide to the Queenstown Winter Festival (updated to reflect the 2022 event!)

-Some of the most popular attractions this year included the fireworks, a dog barking competition on Cardrona, lake jumping (Birdman), the Red Bull-sponsored Rail Jam competition, The Black Seeds concert, a comedy night, and a rafting race in the lake.
+Some of the most popular attractions include fireworks, a dog barking competition on Cardrona, lake jumping (Birdman), the Red Bull-sponsored Rail Jam competition, concerts, a comedy night, and a rafting race on the lake.